 The research will provide information for national policy makers, maternity programme leads, frontline staff, and parents and families on the progress of these programmes and identify what is required for HSIB/MNSI investigations and PMRT reviews to meet their objectives.

 You have been chosen for this study as you are a senior NHS staff member responsible for the HSIB/MNSI and/or PMRT within your maternity service.
-We intend to recruit 21 NHS staff members.
+We intend to recruit 21 NHS staff members across 7 organisations.

 Am I suitable to take part?